CyVerse-learning-materials/foss/docs/05_version_control.md

 computer.

 *branch* - a history of changes to a repository.
-You can have parallel branches with separate histories, allowing you to keep a \"main\" version and development versions.
+You can have parallel branches with separate histories, allowing you to keep a "main" version and development versions.

-*fork* - copy of someone else\'s repository stored locally on your account.
+*fork* - copy of someone else's repository stored locally on your account.
 From forks, you can make pull requests to the main branch.

 *upstream* - primary or main branch of original repository.